Showing Love and Improving Mental Health

 This can prevent you from having healthy and fulfilling relationships.
 When you better understand how to love and how you should be loved in return, you can form healthy and lasting relationships that are rewarding for both you and your potential partner.

-What do we need to know about it?
+What do we need to know about love?

-To have healthy relationships, you must first understand how to love someone and show your strong feelings in many different ways.
-Loving someone does not mean taking over their lives in every way.
+To have healthy relationships, it can be helpful to understand how to love someone and show your strong feelings in many different ways.
+Loving someone may not mean taking over their lives in every way.
 They should not be the complete focus of everything that you do.
-On the other hand, you should make them a priority in your life and love them through all their faults.
+On the other hand, you should make them a priority in your life and love them through their faults.

 Love selflessly with your all